BR1py/itertree/docs/docs/tutorial.rst

 In the methods the serializer can be set and might be replaced by the users own serializing format.

-The serializer for Version 1.0.0 is modified and the output format is not compatible with the old format version 1.1.1.
-New format can be created quicker and it has no more issues with recursion depth exceptions.
+The serializer for Version 1.0.0 is modified and the output format is no more compatible with the old format.
 The conversion of old files can be made via the helper script:

 ::